 Alongside the change in leadership, Frasers announced a new retail-focused business unit, Frasers Property Retail, which will begin operation on 15 October under the direction of long-time Frasers executive Low Chee Wah as CEO.

 “It has been an incredible journey being part of the Frasers Property Group growth story and leading Frasers Property Singapore has been an hour and privilege,” Tang said.
 “The planned retirement reflects my personal desire to participate in the group’s continual growth in a different leadership capacity.”

-Tang originally joined Frasers Property in 2001 from DBS Bank, and held several appointments including CEO for Commercial and Greater China and CEO of Frasers Centrepoint Asset Management before being appointed to his current role in February 2018.
+Tang originally joined Frasers Property in 2001 from DBS Bank, and held several appointments including CEO for Commercial and Greater China and CEO of Frasers Centrepoint Asset Management before stepping into his current role in February 2018.
 During his 18-year tenure, Tang helped lead the establishment of Frasers Centrepoint Trust, as well as spearheading the acquisition of FCOT and overseeing the company’s expansion into integrated developments like Changi City Point, Northpoint City and Waterway Point.

 “Chris has been instrumental in the talent development of the next-in-line leadership to ensure a smooth and successful leadership transition in Frasers Property Singapore,” said Panote Sirivadhanabhakdi, Group Chief Executive Officer of Frasers Property Limited.
 “The Board and I are extremely grateful to Chris for his outstanding leadership in Frasers Property, where he grew the retail and commercial portfolio 3x over the last decade, setting us up for our next phase of growth in Singapore.